rehive/docs-portal/content/platform/advanced-usage/permissions.md

 ### Property level permissions (beta)

 In addition to offering permissions on resources as a whole, the API provides a way to modify the property level permissions on resources.
-This can be used to deny access to certain properties returned by the API.
+This can be used to deny access to certain properties processed by the API.
 For instance, when storing `metadata` on a transaction you might want to hide certain values from your end users while still allowing your admin team to access them.

 <aside class="warning">
 This is a beta feature that is still under active development.
 </aside>

-Property level permissions are handled by adding property keys to a `properties` field that can be found on all group and user permissions.
-The format of the `properties` field is:
+Property level permissions are configured by adding keys to a `properties` field available on all group and user permissions.
+Each key represents a property on a resource (permission type) that should be denied/allowed when that permissions level (view, add, change) is relevent.
+For instance if the permission level is `view` then any keys in the property object will be removed when returing the resource in an API response.
+On the otherhand, property keys related to the permission levels `add` or `change` are removed from the request body during request parsing.

+The `properties` field is formatted like this:

 ```json
 {